escher-trace/escher-trace.github.io/docs/GraphAttributes.md

 ![Screenshot](img/GraphColorCustomClick.png){: style='width:650px' }

 Click anywhere on the color palette to select the color as the value for the color input box.
-Alternatively you can enter HEX color codes to select colors.
+Alternatively, you can enter HEX color codes to select colors.

 ### 4.2.3 Add colors to an Existing Color Scheme
 To add additional entries to an existing color scheme, click the "+" button located next to the color scheme you wish to add a new entry to.